 5 Methods You Can Use to Reduce Late Payments

-In any industry, maintaining a steady cash flow is essential to running a business.
-When a company receives consistently late payments, day-to-day operations and overall progress slows down.
-By understanding why your customers are paying late, you can take steps to create an actionable plan to reduce your number of late payments and thrive as a business.
+By understanding why your customers are paying late, you can take steps to create an actionable plan to reduce late payments and thrive as a business.

-Here are a few methods to limit late payments from your customers.
+Here are 5 easy-to-implement methods, including automation, to limit late payments from your customers.

 1. Digitize your invoices.

-Avoid long manual processes and cut costs by electronically invoicing your customers.
-Moving payments to the digital world creates a better experience for you and your customers – helping you get paid faster in just one click.
+When switching to electronic invoicing, you can also cut costs.
+In fact, digital invoicing can cut costs by up to 70%.
+Moving payments to the digital world also creates a better experience for you and your customers – helping you get paid faster in just one click.

 2. Offer incentives for paying early.

-Prompt payment discounts are a great way to avoid late payments.
+Early payment discounts are a great way to avoid late payments.
 In addition, they allow your customers to save money and build business credit.
-In turn, you get paid sooner and have access to the cash needed to take care of your day-to-day business expenses.
+You get paid sooner and can access the cash needed to handle your day-to-day business expenses.

 - Gather your evidence by looking for who is involved in your AR system, the current standard procedure, any tools or systems you use, and the general work environment.
 Looking at the evidence first allows you to make an educated proposal later.

 - Write your statement using the data and evidence you gathered.
-In this step, try to figure out if the problem lies within your AR system or not.
+In this step, try to figure out whether the problem lies within your AR system.

 - Identify cause and effect and explore the circumstances under which they interact to find the root cause of your problem.